sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 ## Building the Default Microvisor Image

-Multiple image configurations exist under the `imageconfigs` directory.
-The diagram below outlines where `imageconfigs` are located in the directory structure.
+Multiple image configurations are located in the `imageconfigs` folder:

 ```bash
 microvisor/